FirmGuardian/cryptengine/README.md

 1) Golang: This version of `cryptengine` uses Go v1.9.x.
 You can find that [here](https://golang.org/dl/).
 2) GB: This project has been scaffolded for GB.
 You can find that [here](https://getgb.io/docs/install/).
+3) Godo: This project uses a Golang task runner that's in the same vein as Gulp or Rake.
+From the command line, run `go get -u gopkg.in/godo.v2/cmd/godo`
-3) In the root of the project, type `gb build all`.
+3) In the root of the project, type `godo` to build the project for macOS and Windows.

 ## Updating Vendor Libraries